timtadh/passmash/README.md

 ### Setting up the Key File

-We recomend the keyfile be random data.
+We recommend the keyfile be random data.
 The following command generates 512 bytes of data from the unlimited random byte generator.

     $ head -c 512 /dev/urandom > ~/.ssh/passmash.key